 Note: ID numbers of all sensors/actuators are available on the Peripherals page.
-See Peripherals (on page 157).
+See Peripherals (on page 163).

-5. Select "State Sensor/Actuator" because the contact closure sensor is a state sensor.
+- 5. Select "State Sensor/Actuator" because the contact closure sensor is a state sensor. - 6.
+Select "Alarmed" since we want the PX2 to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
+In the 'Trigger condition' field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state.

-- 6. Select "Alarmed" since we want the PX2 to respond when the selected contact closure sensor changes its state related to the "alarmed" state. - 7.
-In the 'Trigger condition' field, select the Alarmed/Open/On radio button so that the action is taken only when the contact closure sensor enters the alarmed state. - 8.
-Select "Activate Load Shedding" from the 'Available actions' list.
+-

 Event Peripheral Device Slot 3 •

 Slot 1 (On/Off 1) 4 •

 State Sensor / Actuator 5 •

 Alarmed / Open / On 6 •

 Trigger condition 7 Alarmed / open / on No longer alarmed / closed / off Both

 Selected actions 8 Activate Load Shedding 🗱

 Available actions Select an item •

 Select All Deselect All

-Cancel ✓ Creat e
+Cancel e e